pySilver/sourcebuster-js/README.md

   // Set custom referral sources
   referrals: [
     {
-      host: 't.co',          // This is host from Twitter's `http referer`
+      host: 't.co',          // This is host from Twitter's `http referrer`
       medium: 'social',      // This is custom `utm_medium`, you can drop it and it'll be `referral`
       display: 'twitter.com' // And this is how you'll see it in the result data },